Frequently Asked Questions

 .....HOW LONG WILL IT TAKE?

-The anticipated that the average time for PAPs to enter into an adoption plan with a birthmother varies.
-Some PAPs may have an adoption plan commitment with a birthmother within days of retaining AdoptLink, depending on their desirability to a birthparent and the desires of the PAPs.
+Thee average time for PAPs to enter into an adoption plan with a birthmother varies.
+Some PAPs may have an adoption plan commitment with a potential birthmother within days of retaining AdoptLink, depending on their desirability to the expecntant mothert and the desires of the PAPs.
 Other PAPs receive a child already born into their home within days, while some families may wait several months.

-PAPs who are flexible regarding race and gender of the child will wait a much shorter period of time than a family who stipulates a specific race, gender, birth location, or expenses to be paid to the birthmother.
-The length of time truly depends upon the flexibility of the PAPs , as well as the birthmother who selects them.
+PAPs who are flexible regarding race and gender of the child will wait a much shorter period of time than those who stipulates a specific race, gender, birth location, or estimated cost of the adoption.
+The length of time truly depends upon the flexibility of the PAPs, as well as the potential birthmother who selects them.

-It is important that PAPs carry a cell phone.
-There are times when situations develop quickly (baby just born) and we must respond immediately.
+It is important that PAPs be available by cell phone.
+There are times when adoption opportunities develop quickly (baby just born) and we must respond immediately.
 When this happens, it is imperative that PAPs be accessible.
 If clients cannot be reached, opportunities could be lost.

 <Return to Questions>